Silvenga/silvenga.com/input/pages/humble-disclaimer.md

 Title: A Humble Disclaimer
+Description: Everysite needs a disclaimer, this is, humbly mine.
 ---

 This is my domain.
 Thusly so, the information and my opinions under this domain ([silvenga.com](https://silvenga.com)) are provided as is with no warranties.